vladkov88/StanOccupancyModelTutorials/OccupancyStanIntroduction.md

 To introduce this topic, we will next look at using the probability `target` in Stan.
 The `+=` opperator is a programming shortcut.
 For example `x = x + 2`, can be written as `x += 2`.
-Our code now looks like this and is saved in the file `logisticTargetStan.stan`:
+Our code now looks like this and is saved in the file `logistic_target_stan.stan`:

     data {
       int<lower=0> N; // Number of samples